Mistakes from the 50 best TV shows of all time

 While the way television shows are consumed may have morphed over the years—from three major channels, to satellite, to cable, and to streaming—what has remained the same is that consumers look to television as a wonderful form of escape from reality, even if only for a few moments out of the week.
 You can get lost in the lives of others whose storylines, in some part, resonate with your own life experiences.
 You see yourself in their heartbreak.
 You feel yourself in their triumph.

 No matter how lost fans may get in the plot lines, shocking reveals, and nail-biting "to be continueds," that doesn't keep viewers from noticing some fairly obvious mistakes, goof-ups, and continuity errors.
 In fact, the love of the show might put viewers on even higher alert because they're searching for hidden Easter eggs or clues they may have missed and wind up discovering mistakes … by mistake.
+Even the most highly acclaimed shows aren't immune from these slips—the third season of "The Bear" had several such errors, including a character's wedding ring disappearing and reappearing mid-scene, while the final season of "Yellowstone" unexpectedly changed one cowboy's last name in December 2024.

-With those wonderful little oops moments in mind, Stacker compiled some of the best mistakes, mix-ups, and mishaps from the best 50 shows of all time, as ranked by IMDb.
+With those wonderful and not-so-wonderful oops moments in mind, Stacker compiled some of the best mistakes, mix-ups, and mishaps from the best 50 shows of all time, as ranked by IMDb.
 These include everything from misspelled credits, to accidental time travel, to characters dying, coming back to life, and dying again with no explanation—this list has a little of everything.
 Scroll through and see if some of your favorites popped up, or if there are even mistakes that were missed.

 #50.
 Peep Show